War on I-4: Future

 With UCF leaving the American Athletic Conference for the Big 12 Conference at the start of the 2023–24 school year, it is unclear whether the rivalry series will continue in the current format, especially considering the schools are guaranteed to no longer meet in golf, cross country, or track and field.
 It is likely that football in particular will be on hiatus until at least 2031, because that is the next year when both teams have multiple openings in their non-conference schedules.

 It is unknown if the trophy is still being awarded, albeit with fewer sports than before, with the winner being based on those meetings, or if the trophy series is put on hold, as South Florida has yet to win the point series since the trophy was introduced, hence no changing of hands has been required with the trophy.
 Neither school has acknowledged the trophy since 2023.

-From 2023 to 2024, South Florida and UCF only met in a 3-game series in baseball, and a single Men's Tennis and Women's Soccer game, plus a postseason meeting in men's basketball via the 2024 National Invitation Tournament.
+For 2023–24, South Florida and UCF only met in a 3-game series in baseball, and a single Men's Tennis and Women's Soccer game, plus a postseason meeting in men's basketball via the 2024 National Invitation Tournament.

-For 2024–25, South Florida and UCF only played single games of Men's Soccer, Women's Soccer, and Women's Tennis, along with two games for Men's Tennis, and a 3-game series in baseball.
+For 2024–25 and 2025–26, South Florida and UCF only played single games of Men's Soccer, Women's Soccer, and Women's Tennis, along with two games for Men's Tennis, and a 3-game series in baseball.